rodumani/CS374/dp6/dp6.md

 > - Files: ‘New Tags’ form position is changed by # of tags.
 > - I can see files with tag in set box but the ‘files’ tab does not show any single file.

-As we didn't handle exceptions clicking a butotn while waiting for a response, several problems are happened.
-So we handle them, and also, fix an layout bug.
+As we didn't handle exceptions clicking a butotn while waiting for a response, several problems were happened.
+So we handled them, and also, fixed an layout bug.

 ### Tagging a file when sending a mail
 > - If would be also great if I can ‘tag’ a file when I am sending a email.

-We thought it is good idea so that We’re going to add this before the user test.
+We thought it is a good idea so that We’re going to add this before the user test.

 ### Tagging on Sent view (done)
 > - I want to add tag in the “Sent” box

-We thought it is important for usability, we implement it right away.
+We thought it is important for usability, we implemented it right away.

 ### Problem on testing
 > - I need more ‘resources’ to test inbox function